pratham-aggr/power_outage/README.md

 Understanding and predicting outage duration can help policymakers and the general public prepare for emergency needs, allocate resources effectively, and plan according to outage severity.

 ## Data Cleaning and Exploratory Data Analysis
+To prepare the data for analysis several cleaning steps were taken to clean and standardize the data.
+First goal was to convert units properly, fix columns names, handel how date and time are stored and remove redundant information in the dataset.
+Since data was in `.xlxs` format it was converted to `.csv` using google sheets.
+Then we created a deep copy of the data to preserve the orginal raw information.
+First five rows were deleted because they contained some metadata, which was disrupting tabular data expectations for our analysis.
+Since units are crucial to this analysis, we drop the unit column and merge it with the header following the format: `<col_name> (<unit>)` (provided the units exist for the columns).
+To keep our analysis handy we divided the variables into three major categories: categorical, numeric and datetime variables.
+All numeric variable were converted to float to avoid typecasting issues during model preperation.
+Moreover datetime variables like month, year, time were conveted to pandas datetime format using `pd.to_datetime()`.
+Therefore all datetime variables were merged into two unique columns called `outage_start` and `outage_restore`.Target variable (`dur_hours`) was prepared by taking the difference between `outage_restore` and `outage_start`.

+`hurricane.names` is not useful information for our analysis hence we drop that columns.
+Since other columns like `cause.category` and `cause.category.detail` tell us why outage happened, dropping `hurricane.names` won't affect our model performance. `obs` was just an index columns hence we dropped it as well. `variable (units)` was dropped since we merged this information with columns headers. `postal.codes` was just US state names written in abbreviation, so we drop it.

 ### Univariate Analysis
 <!-- <iframe